School Counseling, MEd (online)

 Master of Education in School Counseling

 The Department of Counseling and School Psychology offers a primarily online Master’s of Education degree in School Counseling to international and US students.
-It is a 60-credit degree which meets the academic requirements for licensure as a School Counselor in the Commonwealth of Massachusetts for those students who complete an approved field placement in the US under appropriate supervision.
+It is a 60-credit degree which meets the academic requirements for licensure as a School Counselor in the Commonwealth of Massachusetts for those students who complete an approved field placement under appropriate supervision.
 If you live in another state, please contact your state licensing board to see if our program meets their licensure requirements.
 Students complete a series of general counseling courses and courses specific to school counseling.
 In addition, students complete field experiences in school settings through the practicum and internship.
 The field experiences may be completed in local schools where students reside, and they must be supervised via an approved site supervisor and via weekly online chat sessions.

 • Please visit our admissions page.